Get E-Book

 When a server never receives connection, check the listener first.
 Confirm the address family the client uses.
 Confirm whether the server is bound to loopback while the client runs outside that namespace.
 Check whether server.listen() emitted an error.
 Inspect the host socket table for the port.

-When a client never reaches connect, separate name lookup, route selection, and TCP establishment.
+When a client never reaches connect, inspect name lookup, route selection, and TCP establishment.
 Use a numeric address to remove DNS.
 Log err.code, err.address, and err.port.
 Check whether the server is listening on the same family and address.

 When idle sockets pile up, inspect timeout handlers. setTimeout() emits an event.
-It leaves policy to your code.
+It leaves cleanup policy to your code.
 A timeout handler that only logs is a leak under steady traffic patterns.